-If you’ve ever driven through Georgia, south to Florida or east to Savannah, there’s a good chance you found yourself on Interstate 75.
-Almost smack dab in the middle of the state lies Macon, the “Heart of Georgia”.
+Almost smack dab in the middle of the state of Georgia lies Macon, the “Heart of Georgia”.
+If you’ve driven south to Florida on Interstate 75, you drove right by or maybe even stopped.
 Macon isn’t a small city.
 In fact it’s the fourth largest in the state of Georgia.
 However, it’s somewhat overlooked in comparison to Atlanta, just a couple of hours north.

 Brewing Beer at Ocmulgee Brewpub

-I really liked the line up of beers they had.
-With mainstays, seasonals, and experimentals there is something for everyone.
 One of my favorites was “Gosebusters”.
 A Gose is a German beer made with at least 50% wheat, a sour component, like in this case, lemongrass, an herbal characteristic and some saltiness.
-I honestly didn’t think I would like it.
-Turns out, it was my favorite.
-Very refreshing and perfect for a hot summer day.
+Honestly, didn’t think I would like it.
+Turns out, it was my favorite one.
+Refreshing and light.
+Perfect for a hot summer day.

 The burger line up is on point as well.
 They use Georgia’s own, Bentley Farms grass fed angus beef.
 They grind fresh daily in house to present a variety of tasty, well put together burgers.
 Another bonus is the sauces they make in house.
 How about Ocmulgee Ketchup, Jalapeno Ranch or House Made Beer Mustard to go with your hand cut fries?